jferrie3/Thioamide-PolyProline-PyRosetta/README.md

 phe_cyanated.txt - Rosetta Residue Patch file for parameterization of the p-cyanophenylalanine fluorescent amino acid thioamideN.txt - Rosetta Residue Patch file adjustment of the proceeding residue amide nitrogen charge to match that from Gaussian simulations of the thioamide
 ```
-All files can be found in the Required_Rosetta_Files folder
+All files can be found in the params folder
 ## Running Thioamide_PolyProline
 The simulation can be run as follows, which represents the default simulation
 ```